 Ignoring soft issues can be costly

 As 75% of change projects fail, corporate sustainability projects therefore have high risk, and are potentially expensive for companies.
-In the last years focus has been on the soft issues of change management, culture, leadership, and motivation, and for good reason.
-When the people side of change is ignored or poorly managed, the project and the organization take on additional costs and risks.
+In the last years, focus has been on the soft issues of change management, culture, leadership, and motivation, and for good reason.
+When the people side of change is ignored or poorly managed, the project and the organisation take on additional costs and risks.

 On the contrary, companies that are highly effective at change management are three and a half times more likely to significantly outperform industry peers.
 Additionally, successfully implemented sustainability projects have a positive impact on business performance.
 Companies have reported improved risk management, innovation within the company and supply chain, increased customer loyalty, improved financial performance, more engaged employees, and even becoming more attractive to new talent.

 The process of building engagement and gathering feedback can also be made more efficiently with digital learning and analytics.
-By digitizing the process your company can reduce the resources used resulting in lowered costs.
+By digitising the process, your company can reduce the resources used resulting in lowered costs.

 Overcoming resistance can open up new opportunities

 Most of us can relate to resisting change.
-More likely than not we’ve been the person resisting and can empathize with these feelings.
-Resistance is a common reaction when people experience a lack of information and quite frankly, just don’t get it.
+More likely than not we have been the person resisting and can empathise with these feelings.
+Resistance is a common reaction when people experience a lack of information and quite frankly, just do not get it.